Missouri Military Academy: History

-Colonel Ronald Kelly was elected president of MMA in 1993, with Colonel Charles Stribling III continuing as chairman of the board of trustees.
-Colonel Kelly was a faculty member since 1969 and served MMA as a teacher, coach, advisor, director of admissions, and executive officer.
-Following the school year 2006–2007, Major General Robert Flannigan, U.S. Marine Corps, retired, replaced Colonel Kelly as president.
-General Flannigan came to MMA from Admiral Farragut Academy in St. Petersburg, Florida, where he served as business advisor and commandant.
-Colonel Stribling III stepped down as chairman but remained a member of the board.
+Stribling III was succeeded as MMA president in 1993 by Ronald Kelly, a faculty member since 1969 who had served as a teacher, coach, advisor, director of admissions, and executive officer.

+After the 2006–07 school year, Kelly was succeeded by Robert Flanigan, a retired U.S. Marine Corps major general who had been business advisor and commandant of Admiral Farragut Academy in St. Petersburg, Florida.
+Stribling III stepped down as chairman but remained a member of the board.

 In 2012, Charles McGeorge was named president of MMA.
 McGeorge was the 10th president of Valley Forge Military Academy and College, serving from 2004 to 2010.
 He came to MMA from McGeorge & Co., a limited liability company he founded in 2010 to provide consulting services to independent schools and colleges.

-In 2019, Brigadier General Richard V. Geraci, USA (Ret) succeeded Charles McGeorge as 11th president of Missouri Military Academy.
+In 2019, Richard V. Geraci, a retired U.S. Army brigadier general, succeeded McGeorge as MMA's 11th president.
 Geraci joined MMA as chief academic officer on July 1, 2017.
 His role was then expanded on March 1, 2018, and his title changed to vice president for academics, operations and planning.
-Prior to his arrival, he was the president of Leavenworth Regional Catholic School System and principal of Immaculata High School.
+He had previously served as the president of Leavenworth Regional Catholic School System and principal of Immaculata High School.